nviennot/reversing-mono4k/part1/README.md

 content.
 It should contain the UI graphics of the touch screen, and perhaps the FPGA bitstream (the FPGA firmware if you will).

-Referring to the [pcb](../pcb), and the [datasheets](../datasheet) of the MCU and the flash component, we can figure out how they talk to each other.
+Referring to the [pcb](../pcb) photos, and the [datasheets](../datasheet) of the MCU and the flash chip, we can figure out how they talk to each other.

 ![Flash connected to the MCU](pcb.jpg)